aikengx/the-list-game/README.md

 - 3 points for Officers.
 - 4 points for Generals.

 In case the message is not properly decoded, the target's value will be deducted.
 The operator has the option of passing by deducting just one point.
 This is done by pressing the relay orders button to the left, while the input field is empty.

+### Hint:
+Use the SOS button on the top left corner to open a morse chart for reference.